 The Managers are committed to subscribe and pay for all of the Bonds being offered, if any are so subscribed.
-The purchase price for the 2014 Bonds will be the issue price of 99.909% of the principal amount of the 2014 Bonds and the purchase price for the 2019 Bonds will be the issue price of 99.682% of the principal amount of the 2019 Bonds, in each case less a management and underwriting commission.
+The purchase price for the 2015 Bonds will be the issue price of 99.870% of the principal amount of the 2015 Bonds, the purchase price for the 2020 Bonds will be the issue price of 99.758% of the principal amount of the 2020 Bonds, and the purchase price of the 2040 Bonds will be the issue price of 99.785% of the principal amount of the 2040 Bonds, in each case less a management and underwriting commission.
 The Subscription Agreement entitles the Managers to cancel the issue of the Bonds in certain circumstances prior to payment to the State.